mp-535 - Medical Policies - Florida

 American Academy of Ophthalmology

-The American Academy of Ophthalmology’s 2016 preferred practice pattern on idiopathic epiretinal membrane and vitreomacular traction offered the following recommendations:
+In 2019, the American Academy of Ophthalmology’s preferred practice pattern on the idiopathic epiretinal membrane and VMT the following:

 Intravitreal Injection, Ocriplasmin, Jetrea

 In October 2012, ocriplasmin (Jetrea®, ThromboGenics Inc., Iselin, NJ) received U.S. Food and Drug Administration (FDA) approval for the treatment of symptomatic vitreomacular adhesion (VMA).
 There were no contraindications noted.
 In the Warnings and Precautions section of the prescribing information, it was noted that a higher percentage of subjects treated with ocriplasmin in the clinical trials had worsening of visual acuity of three or more lines than subjects in the control group.
 Transient injection-associated effects such as inflammation occurred in a higher percentage of subjects treated with ocriplasmin than control subjects.
 Alcon has obtained exclusive distribution rights for Jetrea® in the U.S.